baby getting their teeth brushed

 During your baby's first dental exam, a dental professional can give you an idea of when it's acceptable to start using toothpaste.
 The American Dental Association (ADA) currently recommends that babies use a small bit of toothpaste (about the size of a grain of rice) starting when their first tooth comes in until age three.
 From ages three to six, they can use a bit more toothpaste, about the size of a pea!

 But we know that researching this information and how it applies to your baby could be confusing, as each child is different.
 We recommend consulting with your pediatric dentist about when it is best to integrate the use of toothpaste and a toothbrush into your baby's daily routine.
-From discussing using a tongue cleaner on your newborn to when to introduce toothpaste, they can help you each step of the way!
+From discussing using a tongue cleaner on your newborn to when to introduce toothpaste, they can help you every step of the way!
 Your child's pediatric dentist can provide step-by-step instructions for cleaning their gums, tongue, and teeth, and which are the most useful products to use when doing so.

 Using a tongue cleaner shouldn't have any adverse side effects as long as you use gentle movements and hold your baby appropriately on your lap.
 It's certainly not mandatory that you use one.
 It won't hurt, but it's 100% your call.
 When you have a newborn baby, it's normal to have what feels like one million questions.
 And rest assured, your care and questions mean that you'll do a great job helping them take care of their oral health!